-Being surrounded by Germany, France and Italy, in Switzerland there are three major cultural and linguistic regions connecting to these three neighboring nations.
-It is also a center of major international organizations like, FIFA, World Trade Organization, Red Cross, International Labor Organization, International Olympic Committee and also the 2nd largest UN Office.
+Surrounded by Germany, France and Italy, Switzerland is made up of three cultural and linguistic regions that connect to the three neighboring nations.
+It is also a center of major international organizations such as FIFA, World Trade Organization, Red Cross, International Labor Organization, International Olympic Committee and the second largest UN Office.

 Custom Regulations for Switzerland:

 *NOTE: ENTRY REQUIREMENTS DEPEND ON THE COUNTRY OF ORIGIN.|

 - Passport (copy of first three pages)

 - Residence Permit or "Zusicherung Aufenthaltsbewilligung"

 - Lease or Property Title of Residence in Switzerland

 - Detailed Inventory (three copies) in English, German, French, or Italian, dated and signed by the customer, including:

 - Full contents of this shipment and any other shipments planned